 The owl’s eyes, a focal point of the piece, hold special meaning—representing the important contributions that opticians make to sight and eye health every day.
-The owl’s eyes are open wide and see all clearly, just as COBC sees the truth of colonialism within its complaints system and recognizes the important decolonization work ahead.
-Owls see in the darkness of the night, as COBC sees through the darkness of barriers, systemic racism, and discrimination to the light of decolonization and a system that is fair, accessible, relevant, safe, and anti-racist for all—including Indigenous peoples.
+The owl’s eyes are open wide and see all clearly, just as we at COBC see the truth of colonialism within the complaints system and recognize the important decolonization work ahead.
+Owls see in the darkness of the night, as COBC sees through the darkness of barriers, systemic racism, and discrimination to the light of decolonization and a system which is more accessible, relevant, safe and Anti-Racist for all—including Indigenous peoples.

 Owls hunt in the dark and keep the population of pests under control, as COBC does the difficult and meaningful work to remove barriers and elements of colonialism from our complaints system.
 Owls’ contributions to the ecosystem are essential, much as the complaints system is an important extension of the entire regulatory framework that functions to protect the public.
 This speaks to the connectedness of all things—and the collaboration between COBC and other provincial and national organizations.

 Owls know to present themselves when needed, as Owl Medicine.
 They arrive to mark a death or significant change and, in this way, represent the death of colonialism in the complaints system, as well as important changes that make regulation services safer for everyone.
 Owl Medicine is healing and conducive to justice, as owls appear or create sounds to remind people that they must do the important self-reflection work to find healing, peace, and justice at times of great conflict.